 Campos, who also gave a speech herself, said she spoke out because she loves advocating for what she believes in.

-She also mentioned how she wanted to thank faculty on campus for their efforts to make her and her peers feel safe during the time of the Parkland, Fla. shooting and on our own campus.
+She also mentioned how she wanted to thank faculty on campus for their efforts to make her and her peers feel safe during the time of the Parkland shooting and on her own campus.

 Within two weeks of the Parkland shooting incident, on Monday, Feb.
 26, West High School had a threat of its own.
 In one of the female school bathrooms, a bathroom stall was vandalized with a threatening message.
 In big blue marker the vandalism warned students that “sometime this week, something will happen at West High School.”